SharjAhmed/fatsnbabs-restaurant-booking-system/README.md

 * Python

 ## Frameworks, Libraries & Programs Used:
 * Bootstrap - The framework for the website.
-Code for the navigation bar, carousel, cards and form were used and modified.
+Code for the navbar, carousel, cards and form were used and modified.
 Additional CSS styling was also implemented in style.css.
 * Cloudinary - Used to host background images.
 * Django (inlcuding Allauth) - django framework used to build the site.
 Allauth used for login/sign up/sign out functions.
 * ElephantSQL - Database management.